 “Rosebud.”
 The single, mysterious word thrusts viewers into the decrepit world of Charles Foster Kane in Orson Welles’ extraordinary masterpiece, Citizen Kane.
-The narrative follows reporter Jerry Thompson as he struggles to piece together the puzzling life of this titular newspaper magnate, specifically: what does did his final word mean?
+The story follows reporter Jerry Thompson as he struggles to piece together the puzzling life of this titular newspaper magnate, specifically: what does did his final word mean?
 And even though the Rosebud namesake is technically revealed, debates have raged for decades over just what that symbolism implies.
-In more recent years, the entire production of Citizen Kane has been similarly put under the microscope.
-Upon its release, Citizen Kane set the young filmmaker Orson Welles apart as a prodigious master of American cinema.
-But the new Netflix film, Mank, challenges the notion that Welles was at all responsible for the script.
+In more recent years, the entire production of Citizen Kane has faced similar scrutiny.

 The Production of ‘Citizen Kane’

 Citizen Kane draws from both the life of William Randolph Hearst and, arguably, the biography of Orson Welles to present a maximal story about one man’s ascent to power, marred by his loneliness and followed by his death.
 Welles, who played the lead role, was given complete creative control by RKO Pictures to direct the movie — which would be his first.
 Welles had made quite the impression on Broadway at the Mercury Theatre and after his legendary “War of the Worlds” radio broadcast, the young talent was courted by several studios.
 As the story generally goes, Welles contracted local editor and theater critic, Herman J. Mankiewicz to finish the script.
 Mankiewicz was to work with 300 pages of Welles’ notes, and under the supervision of another Welles collaborator, John Houseman.
 In the end, both Welles and Mankiewicz received screen credit for their writing contributions.